mueller-lab/PyFRAP/README.md

 ## API

+PyFRAP is fully documented, allowing easy creation of scripts and extensions of the PyFRAP toolbox.
 The API of PyFRAP can be found [here](http://pyfrap.readthedocs.org/en/latest/) .

 ## Documentation